 Your customers then can switch to higher or lower packages according to their requirements.

-Given that you're looking for Membership plans, why not have a look at our membership website templates roundup?
+Given that you're looking for Membership plans, check out our membership website template roundup.
 We've featured the best themes and plugins for membership sites!

 2. Subscribe for Discounts

 Offering discounts on regular purchases is another popular recurring payments-based business model.

 This is especially applicable if you offer discounts for products which are daily necessities for customers.

 This is a win-win situation for both parties – you are getting more sales, and your customers are getting the chance to save on the items they purchase regularly.

 Amazon’s Subscribe & Save is a perfect example of this strategy.